GabrielaRsanches/GabrielaRsanches/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on backend
+- 🔭 I’m currently working on backend with event sourcing
-- 🌱 I’m currently learning event sourcing architecture
+- 🌱 I’m currently learning Svelte

 ##